Tag: contemporary women artists

 Storytellers xvi, acrylic on canvas, 2016

-Female artist from the Netherlands, Roos creates realistic portraits of women with soulful eyes who are also constricted by their own hair.
+Female artist from the Netherlands, Roos creates realistic portraits of women with soulful eyes who are also constricted by their hair.
 The enigmatic gaze of every Storyteller acrylic painting almost forces us to stare back at the model.
-Just like in the Margo Selski’s paintings, we can sense polar duality in the images.
+Just like in Margo Selski’s paintings, we can sense polar duality in the images.
 It’s a mental struggle between the invisibility and popularity, the known and unknown, the outer appearance and inner world.
 Interested in representing the world realistically, Roos makes every effort to depict the soft flow of hair and the honesty in the model’s eyes as human as possible.

 http://www.roosvandervliet.com/others.html